wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **Q:**&ensp;Nature kills by the millions, but this does not frighten me.
 There may be tragedy or mystery in it, but no cruelty.
 What horrifies me is man-made suffering, destruction and desolation.
-Nature is magnificent in its doïngs and undoïngs.
+Nature is magnificent in its doings and undoings.
 But there is meanness and madness in the acts of man.

 **M:**&ensp;Right.
 So, it is not suffering and death that are your problem, but the meanness and madness at their root.
 Is not meanness also a form of